Farama-Foundation/stable-retro/docs/python.rst

 Replay files
 --------------------------------------

-Gym Retro can create  `.bk2
+Stable Retro can create  `.bk2
 <http://tasvideos.org/Bizhawk/BK2Format.html>`_ files which are recordings of an initial game state and a series of button presses.
 Because the emulators are deterministic, you will see the same output each time you play back this file.
 Because it only stores button presses, the file can be about 1000 times smaller than storing the full video.

 In addition, if you wish to use the stored button presses for training, they may be useful.
-For example, there are `replay files for each Sonic The Hedgehog level <https://github.com/openai/retro-movies>`_ that were made available for the `Gym Retro Contest <https://openai.com/blog/retro-contest/>`_.
+For example, there are `replay files for each Sonic The Hedgehog level <https://github.com/openai/retro-movies>`_ that were made available for the `Stable Retro Contest <https://openai.com/blog/retro-contest/>`_.

 You can create and view replay files using the :ref:`integration-ui` (Game > Play Movie...).
 If you want to use replay files from Python, see the following sections.